CoviloMilos/mvp-challenge/README.md

 Pattern

-- POST /patterns - create pattern in runtime and apply it to all feed items from cache
+- POST /patterns - create pattern in runtime and apply it to all feed items from cache.
+Emits event to client for item render
 - DELETE /patterns/:name - remove pattern from runtime (will not be applied to new incoming feed items)
 - GET /patterns - list current patterns